vitotai/BrewPiLessGx/README.md

 The main display is defined by [JSON format](doc/skin.md).
 There is a developing [tool](https://www.vito.tw/BrewPiLessGx/extra/SkinEditor) to help compiling the JSON file.

 # Update Note
+- 2024/05/24
+    - OTA support for 8M+ devices by using http://[ip or brewpiless.local]/update
+    - Update Skin Editor
 - 2024/05/04
     - WT_SC01Plus configuration
     - screen saver issue